Evoque/Thinking-In-Fullstack/BACK-END/MultiTenant/README.md

 `OWIN` defines a standard interface between .NET web servers and web applications.
 The goal of the OWIN interface is to **decouple server and application**, encourage the development of simple modules for .NET web development.

+`OWin` provides interoperability between web frameworks and makes it easy to write a single piece of code that can be reused in each and every framework.

+The future of the .NET web technologies is going to be heterogenous with a heavy open source software presence.
+As such, it is important to be prepared for a shift in the .NET horizon.